Need Help? Let's Talk

 Its History

-The age between 879 to 1769 AD (936 to 1826 BC) is known as the medieval age.
+The period between 879 and 1769 AD (936 to 1826 BC) is known as the medieval age.
 There was a vast population of Mongolian communities.
 Magars, Gurungs, and Ghale lived in the hilly areas of Nepal around 387 AD (444 BC).

 In the meantime, Ghale rulers ruled places such as Khari, Maidi, Ramkot, Dhuwakot, Charange, etc., in the Dhading district.
-We can find the historical record that Ghale rulers ruled those places till 1443 AD (1500 BC).
+Historical records show that Ghale rulers ruled those places until 1443 AD (1500 BC).
 We can see evidence that Dhola was the capital of the Maidi kingdom during the reign of the Ghale rulers.

 Most Asked Questions by Travellers